oliviafpersonal/sei-project-three/README.md

 ##### Sticky Header

-We noticed the Airbnb homepage had a sticky header so we created our own too, we did this by creating a separate sticky header component and then making it show and unshow using css classes and JavaScript and then wrapping this in a useEffect().
+We noticed the Airbnb homepage had a sticky header so we created our own too.
+We did this by creating a separate sticky header component and then making it show and unshow using css classes and JavaScript and then wrapping this in a useEffect().

 ```Javascript
 useEffect(() => {